conan-io/conan-io.github.io/_posts/2018-11-21-MeetingCpp-trip-report.markdown

 programmer against an evil world, but a work of cooperation between good developers where each player is trying to win their own game.

-I (Javi) found it quite interesting and I want to read carefully all the references that Lisa has added to the slides.
+We found it quite interesting and some of us is willing to read all the references that Lisa added to the slides.

 <div align="center">
     <figure>